Nev1976/mindful-harbor-mobile/replit.md

-# Mindful Moments - A Wellness and Mindfulness App
+# Mindful Harbor - A Wellness and Mindfulness App

 ## Overview

-Mindful Moments is a modern web application focused on mental wellness and mindfulness practices.
+Mindful Harbor is a modern web application focused on mental wellness and mindfulness practices.
 It provides users with daily reflection prompts, habit tracking, micro-moment activities, and progress visualization to support their mindfulness journey.
 The app features a clean, calming design with a mobile-first approach and responsive UI components.

 ## User Preferences